The organization for smart people like you

 How can I meet and interact with other members?

 Activities are scheduled almost daily on the Mensa calendar.
 Locally, these activities range from tours to guest speakers to parties.
-Many Local Groups include have local Special Interest Groups that schedule get-togethers around interests such as foreign food or movies, or schedule get-togethers for members in their neighborhoods.
+Many Local Groups have local Special Interest Groups that schedule get-togethers around interests such as foreign food or movies, or schedule get-togethers for members in their neighborhoods.
 Members attend regional and national gatherings that provide opportunities to meet other Mensans from across the U.S. and around the world.
 Members also interact online through our Community and more than 150 national special interest groups.

 What is the cost of membership?